- Help Center

 The bottom line: Generative AI is here — and early research shows it’s helping people reduce the time they spend on rough drafts of communication by 50% or more.
 Now is the time to explore it, experiment with it, and make it a super-power skill that you, your leaders, and your organization can use in a safe, structured way.

-Axios HQ is a smart workplace communication software helping hundreds of leaders harness the power of generative AI, ensure their organization uses it as a force for good, and simplify writing engaging essential communications.
+Axios HQ is a smart workplace communication software helping hundreds of leaders harness the power of generative AI, ensure their organization uses it as a force for good, and simplify writing engaging internal communications.

 - This 2-minute video shows you how it works.